PhyloAcc is a mix of Python and C++ code with dependencies for each. As such, we do not support building from source as dependency

 :

-Follow the prompts on the screen to create the environment.
+Follow any prompts on the screen to create the environment.

 4. Activating your PhyloAcc conda environment